thienduchuutran/firstFullStackProject-BookingCare/README.txt

 ex: <form action="/post-crud" method="post">

-every time we add a new link route to our website, first need to initialize it in route aka web.js next we go to homeController aka homeController.js to actually create a function that handles this action of redirecting
+every time we add a new link route to our website, first need to initialize it in route aka web.js next we go to homeController aka homeController.js to actually create a function that handles this action of redirecting (aka creating a new user in this case)

+***To follow MVC model, we actually don't create the function that handles the action of creating a new user in homeController, but homeController will call a function that actually creates a new user from services (aka CRUDServices at this moment).
+The services files will actually have these functions of CRUD actions***
+***At the same time, we pass req.body aka all the info we got from the form of user input into the function called from services.
+That will be the data

+===> homeController is like a boss now, just directing the flow of data.
+Services is the one who actually handles the data

+Using Promise to make sure the function always returns us a result!!!